-Our interest with the niche started with our studies on tumor-stroma interactions.
+Our interest with the niche started when we were studying the tumor-stroma interactions.

-Thanks to the grant from DKMS Foundation we are also developing the new method to mobilize HSC and granulocytes from the bone marrow to the blood.
+With the support from the National Science Centre (NCN) we are trying to decipher the cellular and molecular mechanisms driving the induction of mobilizing cytokines.
+Thanks to the grants from DKMS Foundation and National Centre for Research and Development (NCBR) we are also developing the new method to mobilize HSC and granulocytes from the bone marrow to the blood.

 AND THEIR NICHE